SoftwareGuy/NodeListServer/README.md

 _Protip: Check to see if the port is open that you want NodeListServer to listen on. **You cannot have more than one list server listening on the same port number.**_

 1. Invoke NodeJS with `listServer.js`.
-This is dependent on your operating system, but if Node is installed in your path, you can simply do `node listServer`.
-Please ensure you use the Node 12.x binary.
+This is dependent on your operating system, but if Node is installed in your path, you can simply do `node listServer`. **Ensure your version of Node is 16 or higher.**
 2. Observe the logs that are printed to the console, if the list server does not say anything then something went wrong.
 A successful startup is as follows:

 ```